Buyer Behavior in Consumer Markets

 - Marketers must closely follow consumers’ responses (delight, satisfaction, dissatisfaction, cognitive dissonance) to monitor the product’s performance and its ability to meet customers’ expectations

 Other stages may include actual consumption behaviors, product uses, and product disposal after consumption.
-The buying process depicts the possible range of activities that may occur in making purchase decision.
+The buying process depicts the possible range of activities that may occur in making a purchase decision.
 Buying process involves a parallel sequence of activities associated with finding the most suitable merchant of the product in question.
 The choice of a suitable merchant may actually take precedence over the choice of a specific product.
-Some merchants become so well-know for certain products that customers just naturally execute for certain products that customers just naturally execute their buying process with that merchant
+Some merchants become so well-known for certain products that customers just naturally execute for certain products that customers just naturally execute their buying process with that merchant

 the buying process begins when consumers recognize that they have an unmet need.
 Occurs when consumers realize that there is a discrepancy between their existing situation and their desired situation (satisfaction of fulfillment).
-A need occurs when an individuals current level of satisfaction does not equal their desired level of satisfaction.
-A want is a consumer’s desire for a specific products that will satisfy the need.
+A need occurs when an individual’s current level of satisfaction does not equal their desired level of satisfaction.
+A want is a consumer’s desire for specific products that will satisfy the need.
 The firm must always understand the basic needs fulfilled by its products.
 This idea is to build on the basic need and conceive potential consumers to want your product because it will fulfill their needs better than any competing product.
 Demand occurs only when the consumer’s ability and willingness to purchase a specific product backs up their want for the product.
 The marketer must first educate consumers on the need for the product, and then convince consumers to want his products over competing products.

 Marketing stimuli can prompt consumers to become interested in a product leading to a desire to seek out additional information.
 Can be passive or active.
 Passive information search-consumer becomes more attentive and receptive to information, such as noticing and paying attention to automobile advertisements if the customer has a want for a specific car brand.
 Active information search-purposely seeks additional information, such as by surfing the Internet, asking friends, or visiting dealer showrooms.
-Time effort, and expense dedicated to the for information depends on a number of issues:
+Time effort and expense dedicated to the for information depends on a number of issues: